abbyazari/abbyazari.github.io/_pages/publications.md

 **Azari, A. R.**, Lockhart, J. W., Liemohn, M. W., and Jia, X. (2020).
 "Incorporating Physical Knowledge into Machine Learning for Planetary Space Physics".
 Frontiers in Astronomy and Space Sciences.

 *This work provides an example of interpretable machine learning for the field of planetary space physics along with a guide for future applications of machine learning to space physics problems.
-Within the Machine Learning in Heliophysics collection.
-Preview accesible at  <a href="https://www.frontiersin.org/articles/10.3389/fspas.2020.00036/abstract"> Frontiers </a>. *
+Within the Machine Learning in Heliophysics collection.*

 ### 2019

 **Azari, A. R.**, Jia, X., Liemohn, M. W., Hospodarsky, G. B., Provan, G., Ye, S. ‐Y., et al. (2019).
 "Are Saturn's Interchange Injections Organized by Rotational Longitude?"Journal of Geophysical Research: Space Physics, 124. https://doi.org/10.1029/2018JA026196